RosarioB/bookstore/README.md

 - 🔍 Category-based browsing
 - 💰 Real-time inventory management

+## Acknowledgments

+This project has been modified from the original project: [tidb-prisma-vercel-demo](https://github.com/pingcap/tidb-prisma-vercel-demo) by PingCAP.
+The original demo showcased a virtual online bookstore using TiDB Cloud, Prisma, and Vercel.
+This version has been adapted to use MongoDB with Mongoose, Jotai for state management, and shadcn/ui components while maintaining the core bookstore functionality.

 ## API Routes

 The project uses Next.js API routes to create a RESTful API: